 Yeah, that was a trippy one.
 It happened through a friend of a friend.
 Dane DM’d me on Instagram and that was weirdest part, seeing a message from him wanting to see what’s up [laughs].

-And speaking of Austyn, in a recent interview he mentioned there were plans for him to do a brand with Dill but it fell through.
+in a recent interview, Austyn mentioned there were plans for him to do a brand with Dill but it fell through.
 For a while it was rumoured there was going to be third F.A. company with Austyn and yourself riding for it.
 Can you clarify anything about that?